consoledotdev/home/content/tools/load-testing.md

 LoadNinja can be triggered by CI/CD integration into Jenkins, but does not support any other systems unless you write your own scripts to trigger runs via their API.
-The scriptless approach means it can be managed by non-technical users but it lacks advanced features, so I would not recommend it for developers.
+The scriptless approach means it can be managed by non-technical users but it lacks advanced features.

 {{< nav-wrapper--open anchor-name="neoload" >}}